Lovor01/makeiteasy-slider/readme.txt

 }
 `

+would be written as

+`
+{
+	"autoplay": {
+		"delay": 6000,
+		"disableOnInteraction": true
+	},
+	"pagination": {
+		"clickable": true
+	}
+}
+`

+And enter them on settings tab in block sidebar under Advanced slider configuration section.
+You can learn more about JSON in [Stackoverflow blog](https://stackoverflow.blog/2022/06/02/a-beginners-guide-to-json-the-data-format-for-the-internet/) or on [W3schools page](https://www.w3schools.com/js/js_json_intro.asp).

 Your JSON configuration merges with default configuration needed for swiper to run.
-You can break slider functioning through miconfiguration, so this is the first place to look if something does not work.
+You can break slider functioning through misconfiguration, so this is the first place to look if something does not work.
+There is a built in syntax checker in Advanced slider settings box,

 == Installation ==